X-ray and gamma-ray study for 2023 nova eruption of V1716 Sco: results

+Figure~\ref{nicer-countsrate} shows the long-term light curve taken by \verb|NICER| in the SSS phases, and Figure~\ref{nicer-rate1a4} presents the light curves taken at MJD~60150.83 (left panel) and MJD~60153.34 (right panel).
+In Figure~\ref{nicer-rate1a4}, we can clearly confirm a periodic modulation with a period of $\sim$ 80~s, as also reported by \cite{Dethero2023ATel16167}.
+Combining these 14 data sets presented in Table~\ref{table-lsp}, we obtain the period of $79.10\pm 1.98$~s in LS periodogram, as the top panel of Figure~\ref{fold-all-combin} shows.
+In the bottom panel of Figure~\ref{fold-all-combin}, we present the pulse profile folded with the period of 79.10~s.

-We search for the periodic modulation in the light curve (10~s time bin) in each data set and confirmed the significant signal from 14 data sets (Table~\ref{table-lsp}).
-Combining these 14 data sets, we obtained the period of $79.10\pm 1.98$~s in Lomb-Scargle (LS) periodogram (top panel of Figure~\ref{fold-all-combin}).
-As Table~\ref{table-lsp} shows, since the periods obtained with different data sets are consistent within the error, we could not confirm temporal evolution of the period in LS periodogram.
-The folded pulse profile can be described by a single broad peak, as the bottom panel of Figure~\ref{fold-all-combin} shows; we present the pulse profile of each data set folded with $79.10$~s in Appendix (Figure~\ref{nicer-fold-every}).
-To investigate the stability of position of the pulse peak in the folded light curve, we fit the individual pulse profile folded by $79.10$~s with a Gaussian function and obtain the fitting parameters with the Monte Carlo method.
-We find that the position of the pulse peak indicates a rapid temporal variation, as Figure~\ref{fig:peak-phase} shows.
-This variation of the peak phase makes difficult to create an ephemeris of the period evolution.
-It is probability that the period of the modulation is not stable with time because the hot spot region on the WD's surface may shift with time or the periodic modulation may be originated from the different mechanism (e.g. g-mode oscillation).
+To investigate for any temporal evolution of the period signal, we created the LS-periodogram and obtain the period for each data set presented in Table~\ref{table-lsp}.
+As the fourth column in Table~\ref{table-lsp} shows, the periods obtained with different data sets are consistent within the error.
+Hence we do not confirm temporal evolution of the period using the LS periodograms.
+We then investigate the temporal evolution of the pulse profiles.
+Figure~\ref{nicer-fold-every} presents the pulse profile each data set folded by $79.10$~s determined by whole 14 data sets and indicates that each pulse profile is described by a single broad peak.
+We fit the pulse profile by a Gaussian function and obtain the fitting parameters with the Monte Carlo method.
+As Figure~\ref{fig:peak-phase} shows, we observe that the position of the pulsed peak indicates a rapid temporal variation.
+This variation of the peak position makes difficult to create an ephemeris of the period evolution, suggesting that the period is not stable over time.
+The unstabe periodic signal suggests that the emission region on the stellar surface shifts if the modulation is caused by the spin of the WD.
+Alternatively, the periodic modulation might be originated from the different mechanism (e.g. stellar oscillation) rather than the spin of WD.